 - Reconciling the beliefs – Beliefs can be reconciled by adding new beliefs, changing existing beliefs or changing existing behaviour to align with another belief.
 For example:

 These approaches do not necessarily permanently resolve the conflict.
 They can just bury it for another day.
-Instead, at a time and in a way that works for you, it is important to acknowledge cognitive dissonance and choose to really look at this conflicts between beliefs or behaviour and explore all perspectives through intellectual, experiential and intuitive processes to find a real truth.
+Instead, at a time and in a way that works for you, it is important to acknowledge cognitive dissonance and choose to look at these conflicts between beliefs or behaviour and explore all perspectives through intellectual, experiential and intuitive processes to find the objective truth.

 All you can do is let them know that you have a different view and if and when they are interested or ready you will be happy to share.